Mizuno Wave Inspire 21 Review (2025): Reliable Stability Trainer with a Softer Ride

 What’s New in the Mizuno Wave Inspire 21

-The Mizuno Wave Inspire 21 gets a meaningful refresh that you’ll actually feel from your first step.
-The biggest change comes from the new MIZUNO ENERZY NXT midsole, a supercritical foam that’s softer, lighter, and noticeably more responsive than the standard ENERZY used in the previous version.
-This update brings a smoother, more cushioned ride that doesn’t compromise the structured support the Inspire line is known for.
+The Mizuno Wave Inspire 21 feels like an upgrade I can actually notice from the first step.
+The biggest difference comes from the new MIZUNO ENERZY NXT midsole, which feels softer, lighter, and more responsive than the standard ENERZY foam used before.
+On the run, the ride feels smoother and more cushioned, yet it still delivers the structured support I expect from the Inspire line.

 Fit, Upper & Comfort of the Mizuno Wave Inspire 21

-Mizuno Wave Inspire 21 Review (2025): Reliable Stability Trainer with a Softer Ride 2
+Mizuno Wave Inspire 21 Review (2025): Reliable Stability Trainer with a Softer Ride 1 Pin

 Ride & Cushioning Performance of the Mizuno Wave Inspire 21

-The new MIZUNO ENERZY NXT midsole is the real game changer here.
-It’s lighter, softer, and more responsive than the previous ENERZY foam, giving each stride a touch of bounce without losing that firm, stable base Mizuno shoes are known for.
-Beneath it, the MIZUNO WAVE plate continues to provide reliable midsole stability, keeping your foot centered and dispersing impact energy evenly throughout the stride.
+The real standout is the new MIZUNO ENERZY NXT midsole.
+It feels lighter, softer, and more responsive than the older ENERZY foam, adding a bit of bounce to each stride without sacrificing the firm, stable platform Mizuno is known for.
+Beneath that, the MIZUNO WAVE plate continues to do its job quietly, keeping my foot centered and spreading impact evenly across the stride so nothing ever feels abrupt or unstable.

-Mizuno Wave Inspire 21 Review (2025): Reliable Stability Trainer with a Softer Ride 3
+Mizuno Wave Inspire 21 Review (2025): Reliable Stability Trainer with a Softer Ride 2 Pin

 Stability & Support of the Mizuno Wave Inspire 21

-The Mizuno Wave Inspire 21 delivers the kind of dependable stability that overpronators can count on, without feeling overly corrective or rigid.
-You can clearly feel the medial support engaging from the heel through the midfoot, gently guiding your stride into proper alignment.
-What’s impressive is that it also provides a touch of lateral support, which helps keep the foot balanced on both sides during longer runs.
+The Mizuno Wave Inspire 21 delivers the kind of stability I can rely on as an overpronator, without ever feeling stiff or overly corrective.
+I can feel the medial support working from the heel through the midfoot, gently guiding my stride into better alignment rather than forcing it.
+What stands out is the added sense of lateral support, which helps keep my foot balanced on both sides, especially as fatigue sets in on longer runs.

-Mizuno Wave Inspire 21 Review (2025): Reliable Stability Trainer with a Softer Ride 4
+Mizuno Wave Inspire 21 Review (2025): Reliable Stability Trainer with a Softer Ride 3 Pin

 Outsole & Traction of the Mizuno Wave Inspire 21

-Mizuno Wave Inspire 21 Review (2025): Reliable Stability Trainer with a Softer Ride 5
+Mizuno Wave Inspire 21 Review (2025): Reliable Stability Trainer with a Softer Ride 4 Pin

 Durability & Value of the Mizuno Wave Inspire 21